electron2302/continuous-time-tracking/README.md

 ## References

-Useful references and and documantations we used in our project:
+Useful references and and documentations we used in our project:

 - [AWS Amplify](https://aws.amazon.com/de/amplify/)
 - [AWS Amplify Documentation](https://docs.aws.amazon.com/amplify/)